How to use SFDX without a terminal

 ✏️

-At this point, you can provide a description of your modifications and select the changes you wish to include in your committed changes.
+At this point, you can describe your modifications and select the changes you wish to include in your committed changes.
 Once completed, click on “Submit.”
-This will initiate your SFDX pull request, and the changes you made will be added to Git.
+This will initiate your SFDX pull request, and your changes will be added to Git.

-While SFDX provides a powerful set of tools for Salesforce development, using it without a terminal can have significant downsides.
+While SFDX provides powerful tools for Salesforce development, using it without a terminal can have significant downsides.

 The terminal provides a more efficient and flexible way to interact with SFDX, allowing for quicker execution of commands, easier navigation of file directories, and greater control over the development process.